 Protecting our watersheds

-We are working with multiple federal agencies and other Front Range water providers to identify and prioritize at-risk watersheds that will be the focus of protection measures.
+Denver Water works with multiple federal and state agencies, research institutions, fire management partners and other Front Range water providers to identify and prioritize at-risk watersheds that will be the focus of protection measures.
+Taking a collaborative approach to forest restoration and wildfire mitigation amplifies the benefits of watershed protection projects.

-Denver Water is restoring fens and wetlands in Park County, collecting excess sediment in the Fraser River in Grand County, evaluating the health of cottonwood trees along the High Line Canal, and taking many more measures to ensure the health of watersheds.
+Examples include restoring fens and wetlands in Park County, collecting excess sediment in the Fraser River in Grand County, evaluating the health of cottonwood trees along the High Line Canal, and initiating a long-term sediment management program in priority watersheds upstream of Strontia Springs Reservoir.

 Using water efficiently